-At December 31, 2016, the REIT had an interest in eleven properties and two property development projects.
-Six of the properties were entirely owned by the REIT (Baldi, Courbevoie, Jeûneurs, Sablière, Vanves and Metropolitan); five were held in partnerships with various global institutional funds (Arcueil in France, Hanover, Bad Homburg, Cologne and Duisburg in Germany).
-Subsequent to year- end, the REIT sold a 12% interest in the Baldi property.
+At December 31, 2017, the REIT had an interest in thirteen properties and two property development projects.
+Seven of the properties were entirely owned by the REIT (Baldi, Courbevoie, Jeûneurs, Sablière, Vanves, Hanover and Metropolitan); six were held in partnerships with various global institutional funds (Arcueil and Pantin in France, Bad Homburg, Duisburg, and Neu-Isenburg in Germany).
+The REIT elected to divest its holding in the Cologne property effective December 31, 2017.